sntioudis/papreca/documentation/examples.md

 \subsection brownian_run Execution

-Execute the following command in the ./Examples/Brownian Self Diffusion/ folder to run the Brownian motion example:
+The easiest way to run %PAPRECA is by running one of the follwing commands in the directory where the input files are located:

 ```bash
 mpiexec ../build/papreca -in in_kmc.lmp in_kmc.ppc #modify papreca executable path if necessary